Where can I find the application to apply to Chadron State College?

 Students on an F-1 visa may NOT apply as non-degree seeking students.
 They must maintain their F-1 status by enrolling into degree seeking programs.

 How is the decision about my application made?

 If you meet eligibility requirements (includes minimum required GPA for respective grade level on a 4.0 scale, proof of English proficiency, and proof of adequate financial resources) and provide all materials required for admission, you will be admitted.

 I have submitted my online application.
 What other documents will I need to provide for admission to Chadron State College?

 You will need to provide the following documents:

 Visit the On-Campus Graduate Degree-Seeking Student page for detailed instructions on the above application items.
 Graduate students may be required to provide additional documents.

-What kind of bank statement should I send?
+What kind of bank letter should I send?

 English is my native language.
 Do I still need to submit English Language Proficiency Test Scores?

-No. Please check with the Office of International Education to find out if your country falls under the category of English as an Official Language or English Proficiency Exempt Countries.
+No. Please check with the Admissions Office to find out if your country falls under the category of English as an Official Language: English Proficiency Exempt Countries.